 1953 – 16 car Federal Express train loses brakes & crashes in Washington, D.C. station.

 1957 – Brooklyn Dodgers extend their 5 year lease on Ebbets Field by signing a new 3-year lease with real estate developer Marvin Kratter; club moves to Los Angeles the next year.

 1964 – San Francisco Giants make champion outfielder Willie Mays the highest paid player in baseball when they sign him to a new $105,000 per season contract.

 1972 – TV drama “Emergency” with Randolph Mantooth and Robert Fuller premieres on NBC TV..

 1973 – 4 Watergate burglars plead guilty in federal court.

 2009 – Chesley Sullenberger lands US Airways Flight 1549 on the Hudson River shortly after takeoff from LaGuardia Airport in NYC.
-All passengers and crew members survived in what becomes known as the “Miracle on the Hudson”
+All passengers and crew members survive in what becomes known as the “Miracle on the Hudson”.

-2018 – US Gymnast Simone Biles says she is one of more than 130 women sexually abused by former team doctor Larry Nassar.
+2018 – US Olympic gold medal winning gymnast Simone Biles says she is one of more than 130 women sexually abused by former team doctor Larry Nassar.

 2021 – Global death toll from the COVID-19 pandemic passes 2 million (true total likely much higher)